Sparse Spiking Gradient Descent

-We implemented and tested this method on real data on fully connected SNNs.
-The same method can be extended to any SNN topology including convolutional and recurrent as long as the neurons use a threshold transfer function and the input is spiking data.
-However, due to the lack of support for efficient sparse tensor operations in most auto-differentiation libraries, custom sparse backpropagation implementations are required.
-We have shown that this can be achieved efficiently on a GPU.
-However, ideally, a dynamic backward graph should be generated each time the backward pass needs to be computed and consequently a GPU may not be the best processing unit for this task.
+We implemented and tested our method on real data on fully connected SNNs and simulated it in convolutional SNNs.
+The same method can be extended to any SNN topology as long as the neurons use a threshold activation function and the input is spiking data.
+However, due to the lack of efficient sparse operators in most auto-differentiation platforms, every layer type requires to develop its own sparse CUDA kernel in order to be competitive with current heavily optimised libraries.
+Developing these sparse kernels is not trivial and we are aware that having to do so for each layer is an important limitation of our work.
+This is no surprise since for now there is few reasons to believe that sparse tensor operations will significantly accelerate neural network performance.
+Our work aims to challenge this view and motivate the adoption of efficient sparse routines by showing for the first time that sparse spiking BPTT can be faster while achieving the same accuracy as its dense counterpart.
+Nevertheless, ideally, a dynamic backward graph should be generated each time the backward pass needs to be computed and consequently a GPU may not be the best processing unit for this task.
 A specialised neuromorphic implementation or an FPGA may be more suited to carry out the gradient computation task as this graph changes every batch update.
-Additionally, while we have reduced the number of operations required for training several times, we have only achieved up to a $40\%$ memory reduction thus, memory requirements remains an important bottleneck.
+Additionally, while we have reduced the number of operations required for training several times, we have only achieved up to a $85\%$ memory reduction thus, memory requirements remains an important bottleneck.

 In summary, our sparse backpropagation algorithm for spiking neural networks tackles the main bottleneck in training SNNs and opens the possibility of a fast, energy and memory efficient end-to-end training on spiking neural networks which will benefit neuromorphic training and computational neuroscience research.
 Sparse spike backpropagation is a necessary step towards a fully efficient on-chip training which will be ultimately required to achieve the full potential of neuromorphic computing.